tursics/3-laender-hack-2021/README.md

 This will optimize files for production and store the bundle in `/dist` folder.
 Deploy the contents of `/dist` folder on your webserver.

+You use a shared hoster (ionos, strato) with Apache webserver?
+Please copy `/apache/.htaccess' file to your webservers root.

 <br>
 <br>
 <br>